Levoment/ChestLootModifier/README.md

   }
 }
 ```

+`LoadPoolsAtRuntime` - decides whether the pools are loaded when Loot Table Loading happens for
+the world or whether to load them when a chest is opened for the first time.
+Default
+value is `false` which means the pools are loaded when the world is loaded.
+Being `false` might make the mod compatible with other mods.
+Making it
+`true` might make the mod incompatible with other mods.

 `Names` are the names used to identify the kind of loot.
 This can be anything, but whatever
 they are, they must be the same on `ChestDefinitions` and `LootDefinitions`.